sgronlun/lotro-companion-distrib/lotro-companion/README.txt

 my.lotro.com has been discontinued so the old features such as 'character log', 'levelling', 'crafting history' and 'warbands' won't be able to download the updated character data.
 It is now possible (since 6.0) to edit these data (reputation, levels, crafting).
+With version 8.0, it is possible to edit deeds status.
 But the character log and the warbands statistics will be useless for new users.

 3. MISC/FAQ